anorudes/redux-easy-boilerplate/README.md

 ```

 the use of history push api requires that all your requests point to index.html
-since react-router is keeping track of the navigation (e.g this can be done with `.htaccess` file the web root or `nginx` configuration)
+since react-router is keeping track of the navigation (e.g this can be done with `.htaccess` file at the web root or with `nginx` configuration)

 ## Run karma
 ```